 Info: 100 Capsules

 Devil's Claw (Harpagophytum procumbens) is a tree native to the southern regions of Africa and gets its name from the sharp hooks which cover its fruit.
-It's a traditional folk remedy of tribal African people and has also been used by Europeans and Canadians, both as a digestive aid and to help treat joint inflammation.
+It's a traditional folk remedy in parts of Africa and has also been used by Europeans, Americans, and Canadians, both as a digestive aid and to help treat joint inflammation.

 Info: 100 Capsules

 Devil's Claw (Harpagophytum procumbens) is a tree native to the southern regions of Africa and gets its name from the sharp hooks which cover its fruit.
-It's a traditional folk remedy of tribal African people and has also been used by Europeans and Canadians, both as a digestive aid and to help treat joint inflammation.
+It's a traditional folk remedy in parts of Africa and has also been used by Europeans, Americans, and Canadians, both as a digestive aid and to help treat joint inflammation.

 Product Notes:

-Devil's claw contains a number of naturally occurring beneficial compounds including phytosterols, flavonoids and phenolic acids.
+Devil's claw contains a number of naturally occurring beneficial compounds including phytosterols, flavonoids and phenolic acids, which help reduce swelling and inflammatory pain.

 Ingredients: